Riki-Okunishi/proch/README.md

 ## How to Build

+Download the latest `proch.exe` binary file from [Releases](https://github.com/Riki-Okunishi/proch/releases).

-If you have already installed the Go language, you can build it yourself without downloading the binary from the GitHub release page.
+If you have already installed the Go language, you can build it yourself without downloading the binary file.

 ```bash
 go install -ldflags -H=windowsgui github.com/Riki-Okunishi/proch/cmd/proch@latest